Beacon residents say riverfront rock too much

 Newburgh and Beacon’s city codes both prohibit outside music in commercial districts, either live or recorded, from exceeding 70 decibels, which is about the level of a vacuum cleaner.

-Newburgh Police Chief Doug Solomon, who served as Beacon’s chief for almost six years before taking the Newburgh position in December, did not respond to emails and phone calls seeking comment.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Newburgh Police Chief Doug Solomon, who served as Beacon’s chief for almost six years before taking the Newburgh position in December, did not respond to emails and phone calls seeking comment.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.